GenomicsAotearoa/metagenomics_summer_school/docs/day2/ex8_bin_dereplication.md

     ```

 This can be done with a bit of `bash` scripting.
 There's quite a bit going on here, so we'll provide the full command, and then a step-by-step explanation of what's happening.

+!!! warning "Remember to update `<YOUR FOLDER>` to your own folder"

 !!! terminal-2 "Navigate to working directory"